MichelleErkenberg/mpi_dogs/README.md

 ### 2. Consensus (consensus)

 Using the processed data to call a consensus sequence for each dog is done by using Matthias' perl script and a canines references FASTA.
+In addition, the undetermined data were deleted.
 ```
 bash consensus/consensus.sh
 ```

 ### 3. MSA (msa)

 In a first step to create a multiple sequence alignment (MSA), a masking step was performed.
 This resulted in a renamed copy of the consensus sequence for all dogs in a separate file.
-In addition, the undetermined data were deleted and the files are renamed to a shorter form.
+Also, the files are renamed to a shorter form.
 ```
 bash msa/mask.sh
 ```